-- 1. On the effective date of April 12, 1999, DOE and the Contractor entered into Contract No. DE-AC05-00OR22725 (hereinafter referred to as the "Contract,") providing for the transfer of funds on a payments-cleared basis. - 2.
-DOE requires that amounts transferred to the Contractor thereunder be deposited in a special demand deposit account at an institution covered by U.S. Department of the Treasury-approved Government deposit insurance organizations that are identified in I TFM 6-9000. - These special demand deposits must be kept separate from the Contractor's general or other funds, and the parties are agreeable to so depositing said amounts with the Financial Institution. - 3.
-The special demand deposit account shall be designated "UT-Battelle, LLC Operating."
+- 1. Under date of April 12,1999, the Government and the Contractor entered into Contract No. DE-AC05-00OR22725 (hereinafter referred to as the "Contract",) or a related supplemental agreement, providing for advance payments to the Contractor.
+A copy of the advance payment terms was furnished to the financial institution. - 2.
+The contract or supplemental agreement requires amounts advanced to the Contractor be deposited separate from the Contractor's general or other funds, in a Special Account at a member bank of the Federal Reserve System, any "insured" bank within the meaning of the Act creating the Federal Deposit Insurance Corporation (12 U.S.C.
+1811), or a credit union insured by the National Credit Union Administration.
+The parties agree to deposit the amounts with the Financial Institution, which meets the requirement. - 3.
+The Special Account is designated "UT-Battelle, LLC Operating."
 All ancillary accounts shall be designated the same, but having separate number followed by a sub-title denoting its specific purpose as in: "UT-Battelle, LLC Operating #2, Payroll", etc.